LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 ### discussion of streaming lane
 We have two main requirements to satisfy for the streaming lane, access to realtime data from the source systems and results of heavy computations that cannot be done elsewhere.
 We have already proven that if the connector does not fail, data will land in kafka and by the invariants of a connector the data is fitting to a category schema.
 If the connector does fail then we loose data for a time intervall.
 Data that has landed in kafka, can be reprocessed an 'infinite' times during runtime of the pipeline.
 Thus if a processor fails, data is lost or corrupted during transmission to any destination, then after restarting the processor it can reprocess the data.
 Since the processor is idempotent the resulting state is consistent with that if the processor was successfull the first time.
 So the data lands in a consistent way in the realtime store clickhouse.
 By the properties of the realtime store of which clickhouse is an instance of, we conclude that the data not only lands in the realtime store but also is available ordered by the latest value of the designated timestamp to users via materialized views.

 As mentionned the ordering garuantess within a source system are there to improve performance, this will be discussed in depth in the section about data models and category schemas.
-But the main idea is to partition by source_system, then sort and index by source_system and symbol and designeated timestamp.
+But the main idea is to partition by source_system, then sort and index by source_system, symbol and designated timestamp.
 The core idea is that queries of analysts usually involve few symbols and the designated timestamp so these queries should be very fast even if involving joins, as long as these joins are done via source system, symbol or designated timestamp since clickhouse can use merge join that runs in O(n+m) where n,m are the number of rows of the tables to be joined.

-For data different than market data (economic releases) we simply choose release_code or something equivalent to replace "symbol".
+For data different than market data (economic releases) we simply choose release_code or something equivalent to replace "symbol" as the designated identifier.
 This core idea will also be used for historical data stored in the historical store.

 Whenever working with multiple machines and technologies and strong contracts and design, development time and latency will always suffer.
 Latency in particular could break the architecture because if users experience lags in the realtime store they will stop using it which is why I restrict them to read only permissions.
 We *need* to optimize latency by keeping network traffic within the datacenter.
 But also by using more performant languages like scala instead of python and keeping computations somewhat efficient.
 Of course there is always the option of using 'stronger' machines.
 To mitigate development time we produce a proof of concept first that is the streaming lane with just interactive brokers as source, clickhouse as destination and no spark heavy computations.

+Finally, because we are storing the actual raw data in dedicated topics that relate to the category topics we can prove to stakeholders that the pipeline is healthy.

 ### Limitations of a Portfolio Project done by one single human

 “Few days” here means actually “few hours” and “60 minutes” means “5 minutes” to keep costs of running this project at bay.
 But the overall goal is to run a cluster of total size between 6 and 15 machines for 2h to 4h Monday until Friday during U.S. cash market open where markets are most interesting.

 ## Batch lane

+Recall that we will have kafka as one source system for the raw streaming data and clickhouse as another for the processed data.
+Spark is a processor (streaeming lane) and an extractor (batch lane).

 ### Serverless functions whenever possible with Azure Functions